Onit Documentation

 While loops in programming languages like Java and Python automatically keep track of iterators, you must increment your Onit loop manually.

-To set up an iterator, in most cases you will create a hidden Integer Field in your App.
+In most cases, you will create a hidden Integer Field in your App to set up an iterator.

 1. Navigate to your App’s Wizard.